-With only a portion of 2020 already done, the quality of games already released this year is staggering.
+With only a portion of 2020 over, the quality of games already released this year is staggering.
 The release schedule for this year has been stacked, with many of the final major games wrapping up production to prepare for the next generation of consoles.

 If you want to pick up a recent game to engross yourself in, there’s already a plethora of options to pick from, and here, we intend to present to you the best of what’s on offer.

 Here are the best games released in 2020 so far.

 You’d be surprised at how tough it is to make blowing up enemies with your favorite weaponry this much fun.
 Some games take themselves a little too seriously and forget that sometimes, keeping it simple is why gaming is so much fun in the first place.
 Doom 2016 realized this, and that’s what made it some of the best shooting action of the year.
 Doom Eternal is one of the best shooters of this year for almost the exact same reason.
 Not every game benefits from more of the same, but this one definitely does.
 It’s gloriously bloody, and we love it.

 A big trend in this generation of gaming is the emergence of the “souls-borne” genre.
 These are games that are built on a foundation of rock-solid combat mechanics while offering RPG-like storytelling and progression, before hitting you with the often extreme difficulty curve.
 Even lower budget titles like The Surge have something about them that makes them enjoyable.
 Nioh is one of the best “clones” of the Dark Souls games, and Nioh 2 is just as impressive, offering improved combat and some incredible boss battles to continue the quality from its predecessor.
 If the Souls series of games is your thing and you want more, Nioh 2 is your best bet in 2020 so far.